 In this blog, I’ll mainly focus on the relevance and importance of college societies and how a good college is of paramount importance.

 DU and specifically Hansraj is blessed to have a plethora of societies ranging from finance to debating to social entrepreneurship.
-As per one’s area of interest, one can enrol into any of them and subsequently, learn and grow.
+As per one’s area of interest, one can enroll into any of them and subsequently, learn and grow.

 I’m personally a part of two societies- commerce society and Enactus.
 Both of them belong to different fields and are absolutely fantastic in their own way.